Slater and Gordon

 But in 2015, it paid £637m to acquire the professional services division of Quindell, which turned out to be a bit of a disaster.
 Quindell was subsequently sued by Slaters who accused it of flogging the PI giant a white elephant.
 In 2017 the firm split, cleaving off the UK business.
 Office closures and redundancies have followed.

-It's fair to say Slater and Gordon (UK) has not had an easy ride in the RollOnFriday Firm of the Year Survey, which each year measures staff satisfaction with their firm.
+It's fair to say Slater and Gordon (UK) has not had an easy ride in the RollOnFriday satisfaction surveys, which each year measures staff satisfaction with their firm.
 In 2020 it came bottom of the table, winning the title of Golden Turd.
 A large proportion of respondents from the firm said they were dissatisfied, resulting in a mark of just 28%.
 Its people were somewhat happier by the time of the RollOnFriday Best Law Firms to Work At 2022, in which the firm placed 58th of 61 firms.
 Here's some of what they have to say:

 "The bonus scheme is a massive stitch up" said a senior lawyer, "goalposts change just when you think you might be in for a bonus."

 Another lawyer said, "I was told before joining that my financial target would be four times my salary.
 Years later it still is not.
 The bonus system makes no sense.
 Unless Santa brings me one, I don't know what bonus I'll get or when."
 She added "the gender pay gap information just about sums it up - the male paralegal who reports to me got a bigger bonus than me last time, how is that possible?"

 Some staff complained that the firm was still "run out of Liverpool by the Quindell mafia".
 Plenty more were vicious about management.
 One solicitor said the top bods "just compete with each other to improve their PR profile for the next gig they get after this mess finally ends".